dwilder/wp-mortgage-calculator/README.md

 ### Redesign It

-The widget is built with plenty of classes to hook into for styling, so it’s easy to override the included stylesheet.
+There are settings to adjust the styling, a light and a dark theme, or you can remove the styling entirely and use your theme’s styling.
+The HTML is built with plenty of classes, so it’s easy to override the included stylesheet with your own CSS.

+### Plenty of Options

+* Set the interest rate compounding period for your region.
+* Set your currency symbol and currency code.
+* Hide the down payment field.
+* Set a fixed payment period.
+* Rename the input labels.
+* Add your own CSS classes.

+### Shortcode Attributes

+Use the shortcode on different pages with different field names by using shortcode attributes.
+They’re pretty obvious, but here’s an example:

+`[mortgagecalculator totalamount=“Mortgage Amount”]`

+or use the first letter of the original labels:

+`[rmc ta=“Mortgage Amount]`

 ### Known Issues